travis-ci/dpl/CONTRIBUTING.md

 These tests can be run safely on any development machine, anywhere.

-## Runtime dependency installation tests
+## Runtime Dependency Installation Tests

 We additionally run tests that exercise runtime dependency installation on Travis CI.